- What Is Breast Lift Surgery?

 What Will My Breast Lift Scars Look Like?

 Long term the scars of all breast lifts (periareolar, vertical, and full mastopexy) heal very well.
-Dr. Zemmel will make every effort to minimize scarring with accurate technique in surgery as well as meticulous postoperative care.
-Approximately 2 weeks after surgery, Dr. Zemmel’s patients will be placed on a regime of scar treatment.
-Six to twelve months after surgery many of his patients have very light, soft scars that blend into the surrounding breast contours.
+Our plastic surgeons will make every effort to minimize scarring with accurate technique in surgery as well as meticulous postoperative care.
+Approximately 2 weeks after surgery, patients will be placed on a regime of scar treatment.
+Six to twelve months after surgery many patients have very light, soft scars that blend into the surrounding breast contours.
 The scars are generally very well tolerated by most women and are hidden under clothing and bikini tops.

 How Much Does a Breast Lift Cost?